decretist/Dissertation/Chapter2/chapter2.md

 "the words of other men" (*aliena*) and their own (*sua*):

-> Someone else writes the words of other men and also of his own, but with his own forming the principle part and those of others being annexed merely by way of confirmation, and such a person should be called an author [*auctor*].[^11]
+> Someone else writes the words of other men and also of his own, but with his own forming the principal part and those of others being annexed merely by way of confirmation, and such a person should be called an author [*auctor*].[^11]